johny-b/modiff/README.md

 Main two workflows:

 * Exploration.
-You have a model and you want to compare its behaviour to behaviour of some model.
+You have a model and you want to compare its behaviour to behaviour of some other model.
 * Hypothesis testing.
 You want to test some hypothesis and you can express it in terms of difference between two models.